jzlianglu/pykaldi2/README.md

 # pykaldi2

 PyKaldi2 is a speech toolkit that is built based on [Kaldi](http://kaldi-asr.org/) and [PyTorch](https://pytorch.org/).
 It relies on [PyKaldi](https://github.com/pykaldi/pykaldi) - the Python wrapper of Kaldi, to access Kaldi functionalities.
 The key features of PyKaldi2 are one-the-fly lattice generation for lattice-based sequence training, on-the-fly data simulation and on-the-fly alignment gereation.
+A beta version lattice-free MMI (LFMMI) training script is also provided.

 ## How to install